spf13/cobra/README.md

 ## Generating shell completions

 Cobra can generate a shell-completion file for the following shells: Bash, Zsh, Fish, Powershell.
 If you add more information to your commands, these completions can be amazingly powerful and flexible.
 Read more about it in [Shell Completions](shell_completions.md).

-# Contributing

-1. Fork it
-2. Download your fork to your PC (`git clone https://github.com/your_username/cobra && cd cobra`)
-3. Create your feature branch (`git checkout -b my-new-feature`)
-4. Make changes and add them (`git add .`)
-5. Commit your changes (`git commit -m 'Add some feature'`)
-6. Push to the branch (`git push origin my-new-feature`)
-7. Create new pull request

 # License